message-manager-discord/bot/PRIVACY_POLICY.md

 We use a LFU (least frequently used) caching method for caching guild settings.
 Part of this means that the count of times that the data per guild has been access is stored in ram.
 Because the prefix is checked each time a message event is received to check if the message is a command (most bots work this way) this means that the count will roughly represent the amount of messages in that guild since the bot was loaded.
 This data will not be used for any other purpose than to maintain the cache.

+Command usage is logged for analytics purposes, the timestamp, server id, command name(s), and result (if it succeeded / errors thrown, etc).
+This data is only available to the bot team.

 #### Cookies

 Cookies are only currently used by Cloudflare to detect bad actors and block them, and to provide their other services to us.
 These cookies do not allow cross site tracking and in most cases log data retrieved using these cookies is only stored for 24 hours by Cloudflare on their servers.